 This was a touch scary, a very strange woman who may not have lived alone or with others is now effectively head of an extended household.

 Oh yes, people that have met her think she has mental problems.

 Hanging On The Telephone

 I’ve spent two days ringing North Yorkshire, I also had a couple of update calls from a neighbour of my Uncle.

-They told me that Police and Social Services had visited when my Uncle and Sharon had gone out and managed to get in – and that after they had left and Sharon / my Uncle had returned, shouting was heard where Sharon stated that:
+They told me that Police and Social Services had visited when my Uncle and Sharon had gone out and managed to get in – and that after they had left and Susan/ my Uncle had returned, shouting was heard where Susan stated that:

 ‘I’m in charge of this house, nobody is allowed in without my say so’

 Nothing Else Matters

 I finally got a call from Social Services and the Police, all of them round a single phone.
 They told me that a team has been put together, they have another meeting on Monday to formulate a plan and that they are returning to the house today.

 I asked that they keep in touch and that they find a way for me to arrange the funeral (still no date) through them and NOT Susan.